jatkin-wasti/Containerisation/README.md

 - This logs into a running container to edit its configuration or check the environment with the specified

+**docker history container_id/name**
+- Shows the history of an image

+**docker inspect image_id/name**
+- Shows information of an image
+- Can be used to find out about an image without entering the container e.g. ports used, commands run etc.

+**docker logs container_id/name**
+- Shows the contents of the logs for the specified container
+- If desired, we can put the output of this command into a file with `docker logs container_id/name >> name_of_file.txt`
+  - This command will not run if you have aliased docker to winpty docker so open a new terminal and the command should go through
+  - Alternatively we can edit the environment variable set to only change docker exec to winpty docker exec so that winpty is not placed in front of all docker commands

 #### Flags
 **-d**
 - Used to run images in a detached mode